pecknigel/trading-exchange-collaborative-learning/README.md

 ### Development Tools

 You’re going to need an IDE or Integrated Development Environment.
 We highly recommend WebStorm from JetBrains.
 It’s just so much more fun and useful to use than VS Code.
 And now (November 2024) has a free version for non-commercial work, which all of this is classed as.
-And the paid version is not an expensive subscription - choose “For Individual Use” if looking at pricing.
+The paid version is not an expensive subscription - choose “For Individual Use” if looking at pricing.

 [WebStorm from JetBrains](https://www.jetbrains.com/webstorm/)